zoransdimic-ai/foundations-of-existence/main-concept.en.md

 $$\frac{dE}{ds} = -\frac{E}{s}$$
 Subjecting this internal gradient to the general cosmic restriction of the dynamic limit ($\left|dE/ds\right| \le F_{max}$), it follows that:
 $$\left|-\frac{E}{s}\right| \le F_{max} \implies \frac{A/s}{s} \le F_{max} \implies s \ge \sqrt{\frac{A}{F_{max}}}$$

-**Logical Conclusion:** In order to establish a stable, fixed lower bound for spatial length ($s_{min}$) — which enables the structure of atoms and prevents the amorphous dispersion of energy — the integral value $A$ **must be a universal constant**.
-Had the relation been a quotient ($E/s$), a lower geometric boundary could not be defined in this manner.

 For a basic energetic entity moving at the limiting speed $c$ (a photon), the spatial length $s$ is inextricably linked to the time interval $T$ required to pass through its own point of propagation:
 $$s = c \cdot T$$